 For large businesses with a wide customer base that collect a lot of data, the market leaders have you covered.
 Salesforce Pardot and Adobe Marketo both offer their own suites of intelligence-driven tools.

 It’s also possible to introduce AI segmentation into your marketing campaigns on a smaller scale.
-For example, you may want to experiment with segmented email marketing campaigns first and see what sort of results it offers compared to your previous email marketing efforts.
+For example, you may want to experiment with AI in email marketing campaigns first and see what sort of segmentation it offers compared to your existing software.

 Content marketing is another area where you can try out the power of AI in a more manageable way.
 Content marketing strategy platforms like NewsCred, and Turtl enable you to segment your audience so you can deliver the right content on the right channel at the right time, optimized for the greatest impact and ROI.